 About Carol Ann Duffy

-Carol Ann Duffy is the UK’s current Poet Laureate and one of its foremost voices in contemporary poetry.
-She was born in Glasgow in 1955 and currently lives in Manchester where she teaches in the university.
-Warming Her Pearls is found in her anthology Selling Manhattan from 1987.
+Carol Ann Duffy is the UK’s former Poet Laureate and one of Britain’s foremost voices in contemporary poetry.
+She was born in Glasgow in 1955 and currently lives in Manchester where she teaches at the university.
+‘Warming Her Pearls’ is found in her anthology “Selling Manhattan” from 1987.

 Like ‘Warming Her Pearls’, one of the best poems written by Carol Ann Duffy, here is a list of a few poems that talk about the purity of love and a relationship of two equal souls.